 Approximately half your pet's normal serving of food and water should be offered about two hours after returning home from the clinic.
-Many cats will not eat on the night they return home from the clinic.

 If your pet is under 16 weeks of age, feed him/her approximately half the normal amount of food and water as soon as you return home.
-If your kitten will not eat when he/she returns home and you can without risk of being bitten or scratched, rub maple or Karo Syrup on the pet's gums by using a cotton-tipped applicator.
+If your puppy will not eat when he/she returns home and you can, without risk of being bitten, rub maple or Karo Syrup on the pet's gums using a cotton-tipped applicator.

 Do not remove your pet's E-collar for feeding unless you are able to supervise while the E-collar is off.
-Replace the E-collar immediately after your pet is finished eating.
+If you do remove it for meals, replace the E-collar immediately after your pet is finished eating.